-Federal regulations require that this report be distributed to all of the District’s water customers.
+Federal regulations require that this report be distributed to District water customers.
 It is mailed to all customer accounts by June 30 of each year and made available here to reach non-bill-paying consumers.
 The water quality testing results shown in the report are only the detections found during the monitoring period, which result from thousands of water quality tests that are performed over the course of any year.

 The District’s drinking water meets or surpasses all federal and state drinking water standards, and there were no violations in the calendar year 2018.

 Please contact Customer Service at 970-476-4780 with questions about this report.